-- 100 per cent of the applicable award wage for a new apprentice, trainee or cadet. - 15 per cent of on-costs.
-(Note the oncost rate will not be increased as any additional allocation will reduce the number of positions that can be funded.) - Up to 1,300 new positions over six years from January 2025, comprising of approximately 700 apprenticeships and 600 traineeships and cadets. - In the first round funding will commence with 350 apprenticeships and 300 traineeship/cadetships opportunities.
+- 100 per cent of the rate of pay for a new apprentice, trainee or cadet, applicable under clause 32C of the Local Government (State) Award 2023 (see the Clause 7 Rates of Pay Table 1 of Part B, included in Schedule 1 of these Guidelines). - On-costs of 15 per cent (i.e. the minimum superannuation guarantee and workers compensation insurance related to employing the new apprentice, trainee or cadet). - Up to 1,300 new positions over six years from January 2025, comprising of approximately 700 apprenticeships and 600 traineeships and cadets. - In Round 2, funding will commence for up to 400 apprentices and 250 trainees/cadets.
 For clarity, a new position includes the filling of a current vacant position and the transition of an existing casual role to an apprenticeship, traineeship or cadetship.